SlimShadyIAm/jelbrek-linux/README.md

 # Jelbrek-Linux (2.0)

+---
+**Note:** I am not associated with Everse or Jelbrek.icu.
+I made this in my own free time because I was bored.
+Decide for yourself whether you trust it or not.

+---

 This guide will use `maim` as the screenshot application.
 Install that, along with the following dependencies:

 -   `jq`